Infinus-77/SportEquity_V2/README.md

 pip install -r requirements.txt

 # 2. Configure environment (copy and edit)
+# IMPORTANT: You MUST set a valid MONGO_URI in your .env file or have a local MongoDB running.
 cp .env.example .env      # or just edit .env directly

 # 3. Run the app